For better or worse, the nonprofit sector has become obsessed with the concept of innovation.

 And while most nonprofit leaders agree that they want to change their way of doing things to increase social impact, many don’t know how, and fewer think they have the resources to do it.
-And it’s not just Canada.
-This is a problem for nonprofits worldwide, who struggle with an innovation-aspiration problem.
+And it’s not just in Canada: this is a problem for nonprofits worldwide, who struggle with an innovation-aspiration problem.

 Are charities equipped to innovate?